mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 Rust/WASM.
 However, [we love Rust](/rust-consulting/) and wouldn't have wanted to let an opportunity to use it pass unused.
 So in short, would we recommend people to implement their mailers in Rust? – maybe not, just using JavaScript might be simpler.
-Was it fun writing this – yes, definitely 😍
+Was it fun writing this?
+Yes, definitely 😍